Setting up Scheduled Payments with Authorize.Net

 Add a down-payment.
 You can enter a dollar amount or a percentage by choosing from the drop-down menu under the textbox.
 For more information about down-payments, read the "Configuring Checkout & Creating Coupons" article in the Getting Started with the Member Assembler section of the Knowledge Base.

 Choose the first payment date.
 This is when the first payment after the original down-payment will be made.

 Choose how often payments will recur.
-You can schedule payments to come in every month, bi-weekly, or weekly.
+You can schedule payments to come in every month, bi-weekly, bi-monthly, every six weeks, every three months, or weekly.

 Figure 3.
 Schedule Preview for Sample Balance

 If you need to make changes to your schedule, simply adjust the settings for the "Current Schedule Template".
 Once you're happy with your "Schedule Preview", check the box "Enable schedule template for new signups".
 This will make the Scheduled Payments an option when your customers check out.

 There are a few additional options that you might want to review before going live with your Scheduled Payments.
 To view these options, navigate to: